Ways to run it — most install nothing

 Any other CI

-The engine is just a binary.
-Fetch the public bundle in any pipeline or self-hosted runner and run it — the Action is a GitHub convenience, not a requirement.
+The engine is just a binary — and a public container image.
+Run it in any pipeline, self-hosted runner or Kubernetes CronJob; the Action is a GitHub convenience, not a requirement.
+Jenkins/K8s recipes →

 The GitHub Action — measured on every PR